Get the lowdown on when you can find sweet, tasty, smooth skin nectarines at your grocery store or local farmer's market.

 The California season wraps up at the beginning of September.
 Kingsburg Orchards' last variety of the season is called Orange Honey Heirloom and it's available around September 2nd.

-You can find nectarines through the early part of the fall but they will be in smaller supplies and a lot of them are not worth it - too mealy!
+You can find nectarines through early fall but they will be in smaller supplies and a lot of them are not worth it - too mealy!

 I have never seen a southern nectarine here in Michigan.
 None from Georgia or South Carolina.
 You can find them (Jaemore Farms in Georgia grows them but most likely they don't go much further than the borders of those states.)

-California is definitely dominant in the nectarine category.
 I do buy Michigan grown nectarines at my local farmer's market, but most orchards here seem to stick to just growing peaches and not nectarines.
+When visiting New Hampshire in September one year, I got to pick nectarines directly off the trees with my family at a u-pick farm.

 Honey Fire from Trader Joe's